Hyde Park Jazz Festival 2013

 Saturday and Sunday, September 28 and 29.
 1pm-Midnight (Sat); 1pm-8pm (Sun)

 Saturday, September 28: Two Outdoor Stages Midway Plaisance (Woodlawn-Ellis); Smart Museum; DuSable Museum; Little Black Pearl; Kenwood Academy; Hyde Park Bank; International House; Oriental Institute; Frank Lloyd Wright Robie House; Rockefeller Chapel, Logan Art Center.

 Sunday, September 29: Two Outdoor Stages Midway Plaisance.

 The Hyde Park Jazz Festival on Chicago’s Culture Coast is co-produced with the Hyde Park Jazz Society.
 The 7th annual Hyde Park Jazz Festival is made possible through the support of lead and founding sponsor, the University of Chicago’s Office of Civic Engagement.
 Other sponsors include the David and Reva Logan Center for the Arts, Southwest Airlines, the University of Chicago Medical Center, and many other corporations, organizations, individual donors and volunteers.

-What: Free two-day festival featuring the finest in local jazz and national and international jazz artists; diverse performance venues; outdoor dance floor; food/beverage vendors and picnic areas; artisan vendors; and youth programming.
+Free two-day festival featuring the finest in local jazz and national and international jazz artists; diverse performance venues; outdoor dance floor; food/beverage vendors and picnic areas; artisan vendors; and family friendly programming.

 In late 2006, Hyde Park cultural leaders convened with the Hyde Park Jazz Society to create an annual event that would bring new audiences into the many arts and cultural venues in Hyde Park and celebrate jazz’s great legacy and bright future on Chicago’s South Side.
 The University of Chicago’s Office of Civic Engagement stepped up to assist this grassroots effort with both financial and staff support.